-If you’re hosting a watch party for the big game, a birthday celebration, or simply a gathering of friends at your home, you want to be the host(ess) with the most(est) — most guacamole, that is.
+If you’re hosting a watch party for the big game, a birthday celebration, or simply a gathering of friends at your home, you want to be the host with the most — most guacamole, that is.

-We don’t doubt that your friends love dipping into your guacamole!

-But have you made your world-famous guacamole for a crowd?
+We don’t doubt that your friends love dipping into always good guacamole.
+But have you ever made your world-famous guacamole for a crowd?
 Nothing kills a party faster than a dry guac bowl, so it’s important to make sure there’s enough to go around.
-These tips and tricks will help you make enough guacamole for everyone (even party crashers) to enjoy, all while keeping things fresh.
+These tips and tricks will help you make enough guacamole for everyone (even pesky party crashers) to enjoy, all while keeping things fresh.

 It depends on your guacamole recipe, but a good rule to follow is roughly half an avocado per person.
 Count your guests and divide by two to yield the number of avocados you’ll need.
 It’s not rocket science, it’s guac-it science.

 A party-size bowl of guacamole calls for the right avocados — ripe avocados.
 A good rule of thumb is that the darker the avocado, the riper it is.
 You can also give an avocado a light squeeze, and if it gives a little, it’s ready to party.

 To make enough guacamole for a crowd, you may want to consider getting your avocados a couple days in advance.
 Here’s a cheat sheet for perfect timing: